 plotGLM(obs = mydata[ , "observed"], pred = mydata[ , "predicted"], xlab = "Logit (Y)", ylab = "Predicted probability", main = "Model plot")

 Let’s now calculate the area under the ROC curve (AUC) for this model.
 The AUC function produces the plot displayed below and also some text results, which will appear in your R console but will not be shown here.
-Again, as in most modEvA functions, you can provide obs = mydata[ , “observed”], pred = mydata[ , “predicted”] instead of model = mod:
+Again, as in most modEvA functions, you can provide obs = mydata[ , “observed”], pred = mydata[ , “predicted”] instead of model = mod; or you can provide a raster map of your predictions and a set of spatial points of the presence observations to compare these predictions with.

-Now calculate some threshold-based evaluation measures for this model, using the species’ prevalence (proportion of presences) as the threshold value above which to consider that the model predicts the species to be present.
+Now compute some threshold-based evaluation measures for this model, using maximum TSS (i.e. the best balance between sensitivity and spcificity) as the threshold value above which to consider that the model predicts the species to be present.
 Only the plot is shown here, but additional text results should appear in your R console as well:

 par(mar = c(5.6, 4.1, 2, 2.1)) # changes figure margins

-You can also calculate the optimal threshold balancing two complementary evaluation measures:
+You can also compute the optimal threshold balancing two complementary evaluation measures:

 optiPair(model = mod, measures = c("Sensitivity", "Specificity"), main = "Optimal balance")